CryptoGainApp/terms_of_service/README.md

 ### Assignment

 CryptoGain is allowed to assign, transfer, and subcontract its rights and/or obligations under these terms without any notification or consent required.
 However, you shall not be permitted to assign, transfer, or subcontract any of your rights and/or obligations under these terms.

+### Premium Version

+CryptoGain offers a premium version of the app that provides additional features and services.
+By subscribing to the premium version, you agree to pay the subscription fees specified at the time of purchase.
+All fees are non-refundable.
+CryptoGain reserves the right to modify the pricing and benefits of the premium version at any time, with or without notice.
+Your continued use of the premium version after any such changes will constitute your acceptance of the new terms.

 ### Entire Agreement